-The CleanUp program does not have a clue about the newly introduced DD 512 density and thus, cannot be used to check and repair the file system built on such a disk.
-To get over this CleanUp X has been released to replace the CleanUp program from the SpartaDOS Toolkit.
+The "CleanUp" program from the SpartaDOS Toolkit does not have a clue about the newly introduced DD 512 density and thus, cannot be used to check and repair the file system built on such a disk.

-See http://drac030.krap.pl/en-sparta-pliki.php for more information.
+When using 512 DD it is recommended to download "CleanUp X 1.1", the new file system consistency checker for SpartaDOS X from http://drac030.krap.pl/en-sparta-pliki.php .

-Glossary
+E Glossary